smitpansuriya04/smit-project/README.md

 # smit-project
-This is c language code
+This is c language code project.